camimcl/crunchyroll-designed-crud-/README.md

 ## College Front-end Project
 #### This Repository was made for a college front-end project.
-#### The main idea was to build a website w/ based design on the anime Streaming platform "Crunchyroll".
+#### The main idea was to build a website w/ a based design on the anime Streaming platform "Crunchyroll".

 ## Content
 Here I used some basic concepts of Javascript to build the following structures: